CHOQUEQUIRAO

 • Personal tents: 2 people in each 3-person capacity tent (4 seasons).

-• Duffel bag to place your belongings.
+• Duffle bag to place your belongings.

 • One foamy and one inflatable sleeping pad per person.